sumikara/yaksuderma-shopify-ai-theme/.ai/navigation-brief.md

 ```

 This category can remain top-level because it is specific and commercially meaningful.

+Collagen Stimulators should not be merged into Fat Dissolvers unless the user explicitly changes the catalog architecture later.

+Reason:

+- Products such as Aesthefill, Etrebelle, Power Coltra, and Richesse PCL are commercially different from fat dissolvers.
+- This category can feel more premium and specialist.
+- Keeping it separate prevents catalog confusion.

 Avoid making it too technical in the header.